BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 // Your root view must have been set to a parent layout, otherwise an exception will be thrown. systemBars.init(rootView)
-// You can customize the window insets that handle the root view. systemBars.init(rootView, handleWindowInsets = { systemBars })
+// You can customize the window insets that handle the root view. systemBars.init(rootView, edgeToEdgeInsets = { systemBars })
 // If you don't want SystemBarsController to automatically handle the root view's window insets for you,
-// you can directly set handleWindowInsets to null. systemBars.init(rootView, handleWindowInsets = null)
+// you can directly set edgeToEdgeInsets to null. systemBars.init(rootView, edgeToEdgeInsets = null)
 ```

 ::: warning

 `SystemBarsController` will automatically set `Window.setDecorFitsSystemWindows(false)` during initialization
 (on cutout display devices, `layoutInDisplayCutoutMode` will also be set to `LAYOUT_IN_DISPLAY_CUTOUT_MODE_SHORT_EDGES`),
-you just need to set `handleWindowInsets` in `init` (the default setting),
+you just need to set `edgeToEdgeInsets` in `init` (the default setting),
 then your root view will have a window insets `padding` controlled by `safeDrawingIgnoringIme`,
 which is why you should be able to maintain your own root view at any time in `Activity`.

-If you set `handleWindowInsets` to `null` in `init`, your root view will fully expand to full screen.
+If you set `edgeToEdgeInsets` to `null` in `init`, your root view will fully expand to full screen.

+The above effect is equivalent to `enableEdgeToEdge` provided in `androidx.activity:activity`.

 Without any action, your layout will be blocked by system bars or dangerous areas of the system (such as cutout displays), which will affect the user experience.